wger-project/flutter/README.md

 Start the application with ``flutter run`` or use your IDE (please note that depending on how you run your emulator you will need to change the IP address of the server)

+## Translation
+The application can be easily translated online with [Weblate](https://hosted.weblate.org/engage/wger/).

 ## Contact